 Caroline Astor held on for a year before The New York Times reported on November 4, 1894 “The announcement that a huge hotel is projected for the southwest corner of Fifth Avenue and Thirty-fourth Street has been received without surprise.”
 It was not simply co-existing with a hotel that nudged the 64-year old socialite to move.
 Society had long since moved northward along Fifth Avenue towards Central Park.
 The Astor mansion was increasingly surrounded by commerce.

 Caroline’s son, John, oversaw the project of erecting an immense double mansion for himself and his mother on Fifth Avenue at the northeast corner of 65th Street.
 Richard Morris Hunt was given the commission to produce the French Renaissance chateau which would take two years to complete.
-“Colonel” John Jacob Astor would live in the more desirable southern half, No. 840, with its additional windows on 65th Street; while Caroline Astor would take the northern residence at No. 841.
+“Colonel” John Jacob Astor would live in the more desirable southern half, 840 Fifth Avenue, with its additional windows on 65th Street; while Caroline Astor would take the northern residence at 841.

 |A postcard depicted the mansion on a pleasantly-quiet Fifth Avenue.|

 Hunt designed the houses to seamlessly appear as a unit—rivaling the block-engulfing Cornelius Vanderbilt mansion at Fifth Avenue and 57th Street enlarged by George Post in 1893.
 As the dual mansion neared completion on January 5, 1896, The New York Times hoped that Carolina Astor would throw an opening ball.